cyberh4ck3r/cyberh4ck3r/README.md

 <h1 align="center">Hey!
 I'm Ben, a passionate developer <img src="https://raw.githubusercontent.com/ginny100/ginny100/main/assets/waving-hand.webp" width="2%"> </h1>

-<p align="center">I started with Python in 2023, built my first bots and never looked back — since then it's been going uphill.
+<p align="center">I started with Python in 2023, built my first bots and never looked back.
+Since then it has been going uphill.
 Right now I'm working on one of my biggest projects: <a href="https://flare.best">Flare</a>, a feature-rich Discord bot with a full dashboard.</p>

 <br>